datacommonsorg/docsite/api/rest/property_value.md

 ## Example requests and responses

-### Example 1: Retrieve the two common names of the country of Côte d'Ivoire.
+### Example 1: Retrieve the common names of the country of Côte d'Ivoire.

 <div>